 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty (e.g., broker/dealer) to a transaction, a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
 The California Government Code and the City's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local government units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure City deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
-As of June 30, 2020, the City had deposits with financial institutions in excess of federal depository insurance limits by \$1,523,878 that were held in collateralized accounts.
-As of June 30, 2020, the Successor Agency had no deposits with financial institutions in excess of federal depository insurance limits.
+As of June 30, 2021, the City had deposits with financial institutions in excess of federal depository insurance limits by \$1,715,359 that were held in collateralized accounts.